All About George

-All About George is a British family sitcom which follows the extended family of George Kinsey (Rik Mayall).
-The show includes five generations, from George's grandmother (Edna Doré) to his first granddaughter, Jasmine.
-Only one series was made and aired in 2005.
+All About George is a British family "comedy drama" which followed the extended family of George Kinsey (Rik Mayall).
+The characters included five generations, from George's grandmother (Edna Doré) to his first granddaughter, Jasmine.
+One six-episode series was made; it aired in 2005.
+The Evening Standard's television editor Terry Ramsey described the show as "a swan among TV dramas; on the surface smooth and unruffled, and almost uninvolving; yet underneath those plots are working like mad to keep us interested."